wlfcss/react-native-docsZh/0.54/en/upgrading.md

 $ react-native-git-upgrade
 ```

-> You may specify a React Native version by passing an argument: `react-native-git-upgrade X.Y.Z`
+> You may specify a React Native version by passing an argument: `react-native-git-upgrade X.Y`

 The templates are upgraded in a optimized way.
 You still may encounter conflicts but only where the Git 3-way merge have failed, depending on the version and how you modified your sources.